GeoffCox/geoffcox.github.io/Management.md

 # Geoff's Management Tenets

 ## Motivation
 I currently have an open position on my team.
 I was thinking about my own past job hunts and realized how difficult it was for me to assess my potential manager before applying.
-I think managers should be able to at least explain their management tenets to candidates, so I decided to put mine in writing here.
+I think managers should be able to explain their management tenets to candidates, so I decided to put mine in writing here.
 Hopefully this should help answer the question, "why would someone want to work on my team and work for me?"

 ## Tenets
 While there are a multitude of things to consider when making decisions as a manager, I follow these tenets.